kolman111802/Robotics-HKUST-2020-Tutorial/Tutorial 0 - Intro of Programming/tutorial_0_hw.md

 ![](https://i.imgur.com/sJjwC2r.png)

-Use the above series to edit the code below so that `float taylor_series_sin(float radian)` can return value of sine properly.
+Use the above series to edit the code below so that `float taylor_series_sin(float radian)` can return the value of sine properly.

 ```C
 #include <stdint.h>